-The FY 2017 Actuarial Review of the MMI fund shows that it once again exceeded the congressionally required 2 percent capital reserve ratio, reaching 2.09 percent with the forward portfolio at 3.33 percent.
-Serious delinquency rates continue to decline, dropping from a rate of 4.92 percent for FY 2016 to 4.32 percent for FY 2017.
-The total capital reserves for FY 2017 are $25.6 billion.
+The FY 2019 Actuarial Review of the MMI fund shows that it once again exceeded the congressionally required 2 percent capital reserve ratio, reaching 4.84 percent, the highest level since 2007.

 I am a real estate professional.
 What does this mean for my business?

 With the collapse of the private mortgage market, the importance of the Federal Housing Administration (FHA) has never been more apparent.
 FHA needs to serve its role to fill the gap and make mortgage insurance available to qualified homebuyers in all economic times.

 NAR is a strong supporter of the single- and multi-family programs administered by the Federal Housing Administration (FHA).
 FHA is critical to our nation’s housing and economic recovery, and care must be taken to not hamper FHA’s ability to facilitate safe, affordable mortgage financing to American families.